Replacement Cost vs. Market Value: What Homeowners Should Know

-As a homeowner, it’s important to have a solid understanding of your home insurance policy.
+As a homeowner, it’s important to have a clear understanding of how your home insurance policy values your property.

 What Is Replacement Cost?